monkeyDarefeen/visual_question_answer/README.md

    - **Context Extraction**: Extracts meaningful insights from the image using the specified models.
    - **Question Generation**: Generates a set of questions reflecting the image's context and individual activities.
    - **Answer Analysis**: Evaluates and analyzes the generated answers.

+**Note**: It might take a while to run it for first time, as it will download few models..

 4. **Output**:
    - Augmented image datasets.